iot-lif/iot-lif/reports.md

 including the proposed milestones and address progress made throughout the project and how the milestones were completed.

-Broadly, we were able to tackle every milestone,

 <table>
 <caption>Summary of milestone/deliverable schedule</caption>
 <thead>